 Combine the income of 2 parents and use it to compute a single parental liability.

 Example: Tonya is an unmarried 16 year old applying for TANF for herself and her child.
-She lives in Chicago with her parents, Bob and Sue, who are both employed, and her 2 younger brothers.
-Bob's gross salary is $1,000 per month and Sue's gross salary is $909 per month.
+She lives with her parents, Bob and Sue, who are both employed, and her 2 younger brothers.
+Bob's gross salary is $1,600 per month and Sue's gross salary is $909 per month.
 There is no other income, and no allowable self-employment deductions.

 Step 1: Determine the size of the parents' family unit, which includes the parents and other dependents besides the applicants.